Unit Testing in Node.js: A Comprehensive Guide for Developers

 Jest

-Jest is a popular testing framework that includes its own built-in assertion library.
-It offers a wide range of assertion methods and provides powerful features for mocking, code coverage, and more.
+Jest is a well-used testing program which is self-assertive with its own assertion library.
+It has a large selection of assertion techniques and strong capabilities of mocking, code coverage, and others.

 Example with Jest’s expect: